marcosricardoss/restful-api-slim-example/CONTRIBUTING.md

 ## Pull Requests

-1. Fork the Slim Skeleton repository
+1. Fork the Restul API Example repository
 2. Create a new branch for each feature or improvement
 3. Send a pull request from each feature branch to the **3.x** branch